UPDATED JUL 14, 2020

 One of the biggest (and greenest) staples of Hyde Park is this man-made peninsula that is covered with grass and surrounded by Lake Michigan.
 Just east of the Lakefront trail, Promontory Point attracts everyone — from University of Chicago students to families, cyclists, runners, and rollerbladers.
 And if the weather permits, bring a bathing suit so you can enjoy the refreshing lake water while taking in a killer view of the Chicago skyline.

-Okay, so there’s not always a rainbow hovering over these dunes, but there is enough plant life to make this natural area seem like a pot of gold at the end of one.
+Okay, so there’s not always a rainbow hovering over these dunes, but there is enough plant life to make this natural area seem like a pot of gold.
 You’ll find these dunes (which include wetlands and a savanna) in a quieter area of the south side of Chicago, so you might forget you’re in a big city.
 Luckily, the Insta-worthy view of the Chicago skyline is there as a reminder that you, in fact, still are.

 Come for the Fountain of Time sculpture, stay for the harvest garden, arboretum, lagoon, swimming pool, playground, and MORE in a park that’s part of the National Register of Historic Places.
 Fun fact: Washington Park was Chicago’s bid location for the 2016 Summer Olympics.
 Rio de Janeiro might have outbid us, but we’d still let Michael Phelps swim in this park any day.

 Escape your usually-hectic city life and zen out in this peaceful Japanese haven in Jackson Park.
 Tucked away just south of the Museum of Science and Industry, the Osaka Garden is worth finding, and just a warning: you might not want to leave.
 Its Japanese-inspired elements include a moon bridge, waterfall, several lagoons, and a whole lot of green.